laravel/breeze-next/README.md

 ### Named Routes

-For convenience, [Ziggy](https://github.com/tighten/ziggy#spas-or-separate-repos) may be used in order to reference your Laravel application's named route URLs from your React application.
+For convenience, [Ziggy](https://github.com/tighten/ziggy#spas-or-separate-repos) may be used to reference your Laravel application's named route URLs from your React application.

 ## Contributing